Ideas for Parent Teacher Conferences in Preschool

 You Did It!

-You survived the conferences – now what?
+You survived the preschool parent teacher conference – now what?
 If there were any unanswered questions, follow-ups, or items you would like to discuss further in a separate meeting, be sure to reach out to parents individually in a timely manner.
 They’ll appreciate the initiative to converse further, and you’ll continue to establish a trusting relationship.